cerebris/jsonapi-resources/README.md

 end
 ```

-The default value is used as if it came from the request.
+The filter will be applied as if it came from the request, unless the request overrides this default value.

 ##### Applying Filters

 You may customize how a filter behaves by supplying a callable to the `:apply` option.
 This callable will be used to
 apply that filter.
-The callable is passed the `records`, which is an `ActiveRecord::Relation`, the `value`, and an
+The callable will receive the `records`, which is an `ActiveRecord::Relation`, the `value`, and an
 `_options` hash.
 It is expected to return an `ActiveRecord::Relation`.

 This example shows how you can implement different approaches for different filters.